newshorts/InlineVideo/README.md

+# UPDATE: I'm under water with work right now.
+Should be back to contributing to this repo in about 2 weeks.
+At that point, I'll post a development plan for this.
+Thanks for your patience!

 ## Synopsis

 InlineVideo.js is intended to allow users on an iphone to play videos inline in the safari browser, circumventing the default fullscreen behavior.